helpers/helper-lorem/README.md

 # helper-lorem [![NPM version](https://badge.fury.io/js/helper-lorem.svg)](http://badge.fury.io/js/helper-lorem)

 > Template helper for generator lorem-ipsum placeholder text.
-Should work with any template engine.
+Should work with any template engine, but can also be used a regular javascript util.

 ## Install